holochain/holochain-wasmer/README.md

 On the guest side this is the first half of the `host_call` macro.

-The host side uses the `host::guest::from_guest_ptr()` function that reads bytes straight from the shared memory based on a `GuestPtr` the guest passes to the host.
+The host side reads bytes straight from the shared memory based on a `GuestPtr` the guest passes to the host, using the host crate's internal byte-reading helpers wrapped by each imported function.

 - The guest moves serialized `SomeDataType` into memory
 - The guest leaks the serialized data to get a `GuestPtr` and `Len`